-Aloha Harvest is now in its 13th year of service to our community.
-Since its inception, Aloha Harvest has collected and distributed over 9.8 million pounds of food which now includes quality perishable and non-perishable foods, as well as beverages.
-The food has been donated by over 650 participating donors such as restaurants, caterers, government facilities, hotels, food distributors, businesses and others.
+Aloha Harvest is now in its 17th year of service to our community.
+Since its inception, Aloha Harvest has collected and distributed over 18 million pounds of food which now includes quality perishable and non-perishable foods, as well as beverages.
+The food has been donated by over 1,000 participating donors, of which 271 are currently active, such as restaurants, caterers, government facilities, hotels, food distributors, businesses and others.
 This food would otherwise be discarded and gone to waste.

 Aloha Harvest is environmentally and economically minded and our program prevents waste, recycles and meets the needs of literally thousands who are facing hunger daily.
 The food that is picked up each day is delivered that same day!
 (Aloha Harvest does not store any food.)
 Strict standards for food safety are applied throughout the entire process.
 Aloha Harvest has never had any complaints about the safety of the food delivered.
 It also receives donations from special projects such as Food Drives organized by schools, businesses, organizations, and churches.
 Further, Aloha Harvest offers pick-up and delivery service year-round, 7 days a week, completely free of charge.

 No other organization on O‘ahu provides such a service.

 Aloha Harvest is operated by a small, qualified group of five full-time and one part-time employees.
 The full-time staff include Executive Director, Ku‘ulei Williams; Administrative Assistant & Office Manager, Mele Pepa Latu; Donor & Agency Coordinator, Brianna Murray; Events & Communications Coordinator, Kayla Emieth and weekday drivers, Hiram Johnson, George Stevens, Michael Lelafu and Sini Pepa.
 The part-time driver is Greg Nacapoy (Saturday).
 We are currently looking for another part-time driver with a CDL or Type 4 license.